devskope/apollo-firesource/README.md

               // (required)  The operation to execute
               operation: {
                 // Union field operation can be only one of the following:
-                delete: string,   // Path to document to delete   (document path relative to database,  ex. '/users/joe')
+                delete: string,   // Path to document to delete relative to documentBasePath,  ex. '/users/joe'
                 transform: {
-                  documentPath: string,  // (required) Path to document with fields to transform
+                  documentPath: string,  // (required) Path to document relative to documentBasePath
                   fieldTransforms: Array<fieldTransform> // (required) Array of field transforms to apply;
                 }
                 update: {
-                  documentPath: string,  // (required) Path to document to update
+                  documentPath: string,  // (required) Path to document to update relative to documentBasePath
                   fields: {
                     fieldName: {
                       // where 'valueType' is one of https://cloud.google.com/firestore/docs/reference/rest/v1/Value